JuliaActuary/JuliaActuary.org/JuliaActuary/blog/julia-actuaries.md

 For users working with a lot of data or complex calculations (like actuaries!), the runtime speedup is worth a few seconds at the start.

-## Does Choice of Programming Language Matter?
+## Does Choice of Tools Matter?

 I argue that the choice of programming language *does* matter.
 Productivity is one aspect, expressiveness is another, speed one more.
 There are many reasons to advocate for it, though seeing for yourself is probably the best way to get started.

 That said, Julia shouldn't be the only tool in your tool-kit.
 SQL will remain an important way to interact with databases.
-R and Python aren't going anywhere in the short term either!
+R and Python aren't going anywhere in the short term and will always offer a different perspective on things!

+In the [first article in this series](http://localhost:8000/blog/coding-for-the-future/), I talked about becoming a **10x Actuary**.
+In a large way, the choice of tools and paradigms that you focus on facilitate that growth.

+It's said that you can't fully conceptualize something unless your language has a word for it.
+Similar to spoken language, you may find that breaking out of spreadsheet coordinates and dataframes lets you ask different questions and solve problems in innovative ways.

 ## What next?